 When most people think about color temperature, they visualize the colors of a campfire, small flames, or an infrared heat lamp.
 All these objects create light with a color temperature.

 Since they do not have the concept of color temperatures when talking about LED lights, many people have a hard time understanding how to pick LED bulbs that will fit their needs.

 Yes, you can choose a light color by picking a bulb with a certain color temperature or using a color meter.
 Typically when considering LED bulbs, think of a color temperature of 2700K or above.
 It is the most popular option used for residential lighting.

 Brief History of the Kelvin Color Temperature Scale

-In the year 1848, a German physicist named Gustav Kirchoff created a law to help him better understand the current passing through different materials.
-You can guess what that law is called “Kirchoff’s Law of Thermal Colors.”
+Around 1860, a German physicist named Gustav Kirchhoff created a law to help him better understand the current passing through different materials.
+You can guess that the law is called Kirchhoff’s Law of Thermal Colors.

 Different Colors – Cool Or Warm Colors?

 The color temperature of a Kelvin color scale is a measure of what is commonly referred to as the color of light.
-Shorter wavelengths are more energetic and appear more blue.
-The longer wavelengths are less energetic and appear more red.
+Shorter wavelengths are more energetic and appear bluer.
+The longer wavelengths are less energetic and appear redder.